LIVE streaming, when and where to watch, schedule, Dream 11 forecast, selections - ExBulletin

 LIVE streaming, when and where to watch, schedule, Dream 11 forecast, selections

-Kabul Eagles will face Pamir Zalmi in the 20th match of the Shpageeza Cricket League 2022 at the Kabul International Cricket Stadium on Thursday, July 28.
-While Kabul Eagles are doing quite well, Pamir Zalmi is struggling with their form.
-While the former won four games and lost only one of their last five games, the latter also lost all four games.
+Hindukush Stars will face Mis Ainak Knights in the 28th match of the 2022 Shpageeza Cricket League at Kabul International Cricket Stadium on Monday, August 1. one in their last five games, the latter also won just two of their last five games.
 However, both will probably also put on the best show in their next match.

 READ MORE: England vs South Africa: ODI records and stats at Emirates Old Trafford